HEP-KE/mcp-ke/documentation/02_ARCHITECTURE.md

 ## High-Level Design

-MCP-KE follows a tool server pattern where domain-specific cosmology analysis capabilities are exposed through the Model Context Protocol (MCP).
+MCP-KE follows a tool server pattern where domain-specific analysis capabilities are exposed through the Model Context Protocol (MCP).

 ```
 ┌─────────────────────────────────────────────────────────────┐